What Does It Mean To Be An INFJ Personality Type?

 INFJs love spending time with those they are close to but need just as much time to themselves in order to recharge.
 Even as introverts, INFJs have a strong love for people.
 They genuinely care about understanding others to the point that at times it can become an obsession.
 Since INFJs know what it’s like to feel misunderstood, they spend a lot of time trying to dissect the personalities of others and understand their true feelings and intentions.
 This often leads an INFJ personality type to put the needs of others before their own.
 It’s important for INFJs to spend just as much time paying attention to their own wants and needs in order to live a peaceful and happy life.

-Like other idealists, INFJs are imaginative, creative and dream of making the world a better place.
-INFJs may at first impression come across as overly agreeable, but they have strong values when it comes to helping others.
-People are usually shocked to see the side of the INFJ that comes out when their values are dismissed or questioned.
+Like other idealists, INFJ personality types are imaginative, creative and dream of making the world a better place.
+INFJs may at first impression come across as overly agreeable, but they have strong values.
+This is especially true when it comes to helping others.
+When something or someone goes against the INFJs values, people witness a rare and intense side of the personality.

-As introverts and feeling types, INFJs are great listeners and genuinely care about the concerns of others, which is a trait that makes them very appealing to others.
-They have to be careful to avoid emotional vampires, people who try to take advantage of the INFJs kindness and empathy.
-Even if it’s not their profession, INFJs often find themselves playing the “counselor” role among friends, family, coworkers, and sometimes even casual acquaintances.
+As introverts and feeling types, INFJs are great listeners and genuinely care about the concerns of others.
+This trait makes them very appealing to others.
+They have to be careful to avoid emotional vampires, people who try to take advantage of the INFJs empathy.
+Even if it’s not their profession, INFJs often find themselves playing the counselor role among friends, family, coworkers, and sometimes even casual acquaintances.